How to use this site

 What you see when you open the homepage

 The main area shows one recipe suggestion at a time: a photo, the dish name, little tags for category and cuisine when TheMealDB has them, and a bright Try Again button.
 That single-meal layout is intentional.
-Instead of scrolling through dozens of thumbnails, you get one clear answer you can say yes or no to — like flipping a card until something feels right.
+One card at a time keeps the decision binary: use it as suggested or click Try Again for another pick.

 The recipe data itself comes from TheMealDB, an open meal database.
 This site wraps their API in a calmer presentation and handles images in a way that keeps everything on a secure connection, but the recipes and metadata originate with their project and community.